-All e-mails must contain the company registration details, and the VAT number if VAT registered.
+All e-mails must contain the company name, registration details, and the VAT number if VAT registered.

 All e-commerce websites that take payments by cards must comply with PCI DSS requirements.
-Small businesses generally use PayPay Standard, or equivalent service that handles most of the PCI DSS compliance, and need only complete the PCI DSS SAQ “A” form.
+Small businesses use a payment gateway service, such as PayPal Standard, that handles all card data and most of the PCI DSS compliance.
+You then only need to complete the PCI DSS self-assessment questionnaire “A”.

 “Secure Sockets Layer” establishes a secure link between the web browser and the web server, with all data transferred between encrypted.
 The browser will show a padlock icon in the address bar.
 An SSL certificate in installed, paid for and renewed on expiry, together with changes to the website to enable a secure website.